Working and training

 • SCHOLARSHIPS

-As many people are aware, Haiti is currently in the midst of extreme difficulty!
+As many people are aware, Haiti is currently in the midst of extreme difficulty.
 The St. Julie Haiti project is located in the south of the country in Les Cayes, so we have some measure of safety from the dangers in the capital, Port au Prince, however, the price of ingredients for our bread, and our ability to maintain our equipment is greatly impacted by national events.

 Your financial contributions help us to continue to make bread and to provide safe drinking water.
-Please contribute here to help now!
+Please contribute here to help now.

 Click here for an overview of our work; this video features the leadership of Sr. Katherine (Sissy) Corr, SNDdeN.
 It was created by the Sisters of Notre Dame de Namur in Ohio - and showcases one of our many partnerships.